Taste (Irish band)

-Taste are an Irish blues rock band formed in Cork in 1966.
-They were founded by songwriter and guitarist Rory Gallagher who left the band in 1970.
+Taste are an Irish blues rock band that was founded by songwriter and guitarist Rory Gallagher in Cork in 1966.
+Gallagher left the band in 1970.

 History

-Taste (originally "The Taste") was formed in Cork, Ireland, in August 1966 as a trio consisting of Rory Gallagher on guitars and vocals, Eric Kitteringham on bass, and Norman Damery on drums.
-In their early years Taste toured in Hamburg and Ireland before becoming regulars at Maritime Hotel, an R&B club in Belfast, Northern Ireland, in the summer of 1967.
+Taste (originally "The Taste") were formed in Cork, Ireland, in August 1966 as a trio consisting of Rory Gallagher on guitars and vocals, Eric Kitteringham on bass, and Norman Damery on drums.
+They toured in Hamburg and Ireland before becoming regulars at Club Rado in the Maritime Hotel, an R&B club in Belfast, Northern Ireland, in the summer of 1967.

-In 1968 Taste began performing in the UK where the original lineup split up.
-The new lineup formed with Richard McCracken on bass and John Wilson on drums.
+In 1968 the original lineup split up and a new lineup formed with Richard McCracken on bass and John Wilson on drums.
 The new Taste moved permanently to London where they signed with the record label Polydor.
 In November 1968, the band, along with Yes, opened at Cream's farewell concerts.
-While with Polydor, Taste began touring the United States and Canada with the British supergroup Blind Faith.
-In April 1969, Taste released the first of their two studio albums, the self-titled Taste, with On the Boards following in early 1970, the latter showing the band's jazz influences with Gallagher playing saxophone on numerous tracks.
+While with Polydor, Taste began touring the United States and Canada with the English supergroup Blind Faith.
+In April 1969, Taste released the first of their two studio albums, the self-titled Taste, with On the Boards following in early 1970, the latter showing the band's jazz influences with Gallagher playing saxophone on two tracks.

 They performed at the Isle of Wight Festival 1970, alongside Jimi Hendrix and The Who.
 According to Donal Gallagher (Rory's brother who managed the band) filmmaker Murray Lerner had instructed his crew to shoot just two numbers from the new bands and to save the main film stock for Jimi Hendrix, The Who, Leonard Cohen and the other headliners, but Taste's performance prompted him to change his instructions: "Murray didn't know who Taste were but when he saw the spontaneity of the band and the audience and their interaction, he just told his guys keep filming and they just kept going and captured over an hour of the performance which was quite incredible."
 In the song "Sugar Mama", a photographer can be seen hurriedly bringing his camera up from a re-load to cover another camera angle.